LlamasOnTheRun/Proofs-A-Long-Form-Mathematics-Textbook-Exercises/README.md

 My self-study approach will be the following:

-Try 5 exercises with pre-written answers here: https://longformmath.com/proofs-hints-%26-solutions
+Try 4 exercises with pre-written answers here: https://longformmath.com/proofs-hints-%26-solutions

-Try 3 exercises that is 1-2 exercises away from the given 5 exercises (And it cannot have a prewritten answer!)
+Try 3 exercises that has no prewritten answer

-Ex.
-I Choose to do the pre-written answer exercise of 1.5.
-This means I can choose 1.3, 1.4, or 1.6.
-I cannot choose 1.7 because it already has a prewritten answer
+It is best to choose the problems beforehand with the following conditions after a chapter

-It is best to choose the problems beforehand with the following conditions
+If you spend more than 2 hours on a problem and there is no written answer, move on.
+I'm sure I'll perform thought experiments along the way